Beauty and the Devil: Release and reception

 In 2013, the Cohen Film Collection released the Beauty and the Devil on DVD and Blu-ray.
-Besides the film, which was reconstructed (with bad audio), the film offers a 2010 documentary on the film itself.
+Besides the film, which was reconstructed (although with distorted audio during the title sequence), the discs offer a 2010 documentary on the film itself.
 Ian Jane of the DVDTalk said in his closing comments regarding the Blu-ray release: "Beauty Of The Devil is slick, it's stylish and it's wonderfully shot meaning that not only is the creative way in which the story is told compelling and interesting but that it is as much a treat for the eyes as it is for the mind.
 The performances are good and Clair does some interesting things with his take on the story of Faust.
 This may be an atypical take on the classic tale, but it works incredibly well."

 Awards

-The film was nominated or Best Film at the 1951 BAFTA Awards and won two awards at the Italian National Syndicate of Film Journalists with a Silver Ribbon Best Actor award going to Michel Simon and best Best Production Design to Aldo Tommasini and Léon Barsacq.
+The film was nominated for Best Film at the 1951 BAFTA Awards and won two awards at the Italian National Syndicate of Film Journalists with a Silver Ribbon Best Actor award going to Michel Simon and best Best Production Design to Aldo Tommasini and Léon Barsacq.